caiogondim/bullet-train.zsh/README.md

 * A ZSH framework like [antigen](https://github.com/zsh-users/antigen), [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) or [zgen](https://github.com/tarjoilija/zgen)
 * Make sure terminal is using 256-colors mode with `export TERM="xterm-256color"`
 * For [iTerm 2](http://iterm2.com/) users, make sure you go into your settings and set both the regular font and the non-ascii font to powerline compatible [fonts](https://github.com/powerline/fonts) or the prompt separators and special characters will not display correctly.
+* If you use Subversion, make sure the SVN plugin is enabled in your ~/.zshrc

 ## Installing